millxisyes/autohentaiopener/README.md

 # autohentaiopener
 Automatically opens nhentai links from a .txt file.

+NOTE: Python 3 or higher is required to run.
+Install Python from https://www.python.org/downloads/

 # How to run:
 1. Open Terminal/Command Prompt
 2. CD into the directory you downloaded it in (Example: ```cd /Users/USERNAME/downloads```